Oxford Parkway railway station: Grain silo

 Prior to the station's construction, the site was occupied by a large grain silo.
 This followed a standard pattern common to other wartime silos, taking the form of two banks of ten seven-storey high cylindrical reinforced concrete silos side by side with the space between them filled by a brick access shaft.
 In the shaft there were associated grain handling machinery and two enormous grain driers which extended the full height of the building.
 It was built in the early 1940s and closed in the late 1980s, after which the yard surrounding it was used by several local businesses including a pet food supplier and a car breaker.

 Construction

-Building of the station began in late October 2014 and was sufficiently advanced for services to begin 12 months later.
+Building of the station began in late October 2014 and was sufficiently advanced for services to begin one year later.

 Services

 All services at Oxford Parkway are operated by Chiltern Railways.
 The current off-peak service in trains per hour is: